 Hours of Service Regulations exist to keep truck drivers and those around them safe while on the road.
 When these regulations are not followed, drivers are neglecting their responsibility and the lives of those around them.

-If you or someone you love has been injured by a negligent and fatigued truck driver, contact one of the qualified attorneys at the Law Offices of Ronald J. Resmini, LTD. We have the experience and knowledge needed to represent you at every stage of the legal process and get you the compensation you need.
+If you or someone you love has been injured by a negligent and fatigued truck driver, contact one of the qualified attorneys at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. We have the experience and knowledge needed to represent you at every stage of the legal process and get you the compensation you need.
 To discuss the details of your case, contact our office at (401) 751-8855 today.